diescalo/jermit/README.md

 ======

 Jermit is a Java implementation of several serial file transfer protocols.

-WARNING!!
-THIS PROJECT IS JUST BEGINNING.
-NOT MUCH IS WORKING YET!!
+General summary:

+  * Xmodem and Ymodem are fully supported.
+Flavors include vanilla, relaxed, CRC-16, 1K, 1K/G, and G.

+  * Kermit is in progress.
+Receive works, send is coming soon.

+  * Zmodem is estimated to be in around 3Q 2018.

+  * Uploads and downloads occur between System.in/out and a local file.

+  * Two interfaces are provided so far:

+    1. Command-line utilities that can be drop-in replacements for rx/sx/rb/sb.

-Right now the only thing working is Xmodem and Ymodem uploads and downloads between System.in/out and a local file, using a Swing frame that resembles the Qodem file transfer dialog.
+    2. A new 'jermit' command that uses a Swing frame that resembles the Qodem file transfer dialog.

 Why?